A Celebration That United a Community

-From its establishment in 1987 to its pause in 2017, the Adur Festival evolved through nearly three decades of community celebration.
-This timeline chronicles the key moments that shaped the festival's journey, from its early council-funded years through the transition to community-led coordination, and the challenges that led to its temporary hiatus.
+From its establishment in 1987 to its pause in 2017, the Adur Festival brought nearly three decades of joy, creativity, and togetherness to our community.
+Follow the festival's evolution from its early council-funded years through its transformation into a community-led celebration, and discover the challenges that led to its temporary pause.

 1987